-A-EMT/ EMT-I should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.
+ILS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. A-EMT/ EMT-I includes all components of EMT Care.
+- 1. ILS care includes all components of BLS care.
 Obtain IV access. - 2.
 Ondansetron (Zofran): 4mg ODT or IV for nausea and/or vomiting.
 May repeat in 30 minutes if needed.
-(If known pregnant female contact Medical Control prior). - 3.
-IV Fluid Therapy: 500mL fluid bolus if the patient is hypotensive to achieve a systolic BP of at least 100mmHg. - 4.
-Pain medication - a.
-Based on Pain Control Protocol dosing.
+(If known pregnant female contact medical control prior) - 3.
+IV Fluid Therapy: 500mL fluid bolus if the patient is hypotensive to achieve a systolic BP of at least 100mmHg.